-Through the years teaching narrative design I´m convinced that even Wood could have learned what science call theory of mind, which is to take others perspective to understand that others have beliefs, intentions and desires as well as oneself, but whether Wood would listen, that´s another question.
+Through the years teaching narrative design I´m convinced that even Wood could have learned what science call theory of mind, which is to take others’ perspective to understand that others have beliefs, intentions, and desires as well as oneself, but whether Wood would listen, that´s another question.
 But as to excuse Wood, science did not know so much about metacognition at this time, so how could Wood?
 But if one knows what it means to take perspective one can access several basic guidelines within narrative cognition to see how it´s like to have the office in people´s heads by the means to take care of people´s anticipation and hypothesizing.

 By using terminology from narrative theory, I will present two basic principles to have in mind when taking perspective as to think about how people perceptually and cognitively interpret information.
 Due to that narrative is not media-specific and since I don´t want to cue the comprehension to a certain medium, which is also the reason I refer to myself as a constructor, I call they who receive the information, receivers.

 Principle 1 The two-parts-activity of plotting